Job before Fuqua

-You will meet with a member of the Admissions Committee or a select second-year MBA student who will ask you a variety of questions, including ones about your educational background and personal interests.
-Please bring a 1-page professional resume to the interview, and allow adequate time for parking and checking in with the Office of Admissions.
+You will meet with a member of the Admissions Committee, a select second-year MBA student, or a Fuqua alumnus/a who will ask you a variety of questions, including ones about your educational background and personal interests.
+The majority of MMS: FOB interviews are conducted via Skype unless you are local.
+A Skype interview does NOT put you at a disadvantage in the interview process.
+If you are coming to campus for your interview, please bring a 1-page professional resume to the interview, and allow adequate time for parking and checking in with the Office of Admissions.
 At the conclusion of the interview, you will have the opportunity to ask questions about the Fuqua experience.
-Appropriate attire for an in-person interview and/or visit is business casual.
+Appropriate attire for an interview and/or visit is business casual.

 - Can my application be reviewed before my recommenders submit their recommendation forms?